-In its latest quarterly report, CHRY announced that it had invested £8.2m in a secondary investment in Klarna (klarna.com) at a discount to the position's latest valuation, which we believe implies a valuation for the whole business of about \$15bn.
+In its latest quarterly report, CHRY announced that it had invested £8.2m in a secondary investment (purchasing a stake from another investor rather than injecting fresh capital into the company) in Klarna (klarna.com) at a discount to the position's latest valuation, which we believe implies a valuation for the whole business of about \$15bn.

-Klarna has flagged that it hopes to IPO in 2025 and filed a draft Registration Statement on Form F-1 to the Securities and Exchange Commission in November 2024.
+Klarna has flagged that it hopes to IPO in 2025 and filed a draft Registration Statement on Form F-1 (a precursor to an IPO) to the Securities and Exchange Commission (the US financial regulator) in November 2024.